 Knowing the best time to reseed your lawn and when to seed your lawn can be just as important as knowing how to do it.
-After sharing tips for Simple Lawn Care for Fall, it may not surprise you to learn that the Best Time to Reseed your Lawn is now!
+After sharing tips for Simple Lawn Care for Fall, it may not surprise you to learn that the best time to overseed a lawn is now!

-Fall and Autumn are are the best times to give your grass a good boost and set you up for success in the spring and summer.
+Fall and Autumn are the best times to give your grass a good boost and set you up for success in the spring and summer.
 Reseeding in the fall is better than spring overall.

 Knowing when to seed the grass will help with the overall maintenance of your yard.
 Fall is the best time to reseed and overseed your grass.
 My lawn is in desperate need of maintenance after a long dry summer and having a dog… which also brings all the other neighborhood dogs to our front yard.
 I swear you can almost hear my yard whispering “UNCLE!”

 My husband loves doing yard work, so watching his beloved grass turn splotchy and dry pains him.
 You can imagine his excitement when I partnered with Grass Seed USA to bring you all the lawn tips you’ll ever need!
 One of the main reasons I’ve decided to work with them is because the best grass seed comes from Oregon Grass Seed Farmers!
 Being originally from Oregon and born in the Willamette Valley, I am very familiar with these farms.
 How do you know if the grass seed you’re buying is from Oregon?
 Just turn it over and you’ll see it listed right on the back.

 This particular bag we bought is from Tangent.
 That’s right outside our capital of Salem Oregon.

 After you know when to reseed lawn in the fall, you may wonder why the fall the best time to reseed your lawn

 Overseeding after summer’s heat subsides and before the first winter freeze allows you to repair seasonal wear and give your turf an eight- to nine-month jump-start on root growth.